pusher/pusher-http-dotnet/README.md

 ### Application State

-It is possible to query the state of your Pusher application using the generic `Pusher.Get( resource )` method and overloads.
+It is possible to query the state of your Pusher application using the generic `Pusher.GetAsync( resource )` method and overloads.

 For full details see: <http://pusher.com/docs/rest_api>